Flag of Washington, D.C.: DC Government use

-Starting in 1908 when the District Building was inaugurated to 1964, the flag of the United States was flown from a large flagpole located on the roof of the building.
+Starting in 1916 when the District Building was inaugurated to 1964, the flag of the United States was flown from a large flagpole located on the roof of the building.
 Due to concerns regarding the safety of the staff during inclement weather, two new poles were installed in front of the building.
 It was then that, for the first time, the DC flag was flown on the DC Government building grounds on a separate pole.
-Prior to that, it was flown under the American Flag.
+Prior to that, it was flown under the US flag.

 The flag first appeared on the District of Columbia license plates known as the 1984 Capital City Baseplate starting on October 1, 1984.
 These plates were issued for new registrations and issued to motorists who had the old 1974 and 1978 series plates.
 This replacement process took place from October 1984 to September 1986.

 The DC flag is used on all DC Government websites, publications, documents and equipment.
 It is used extensively on its own or integrated into some of the department logos and program logos.
 One notable exception is the patch of the Metropolitan Police Department of the District of Columbia which had the Capitol building on it and never had the DC flag on it.